 To understand how often you can apply, review Maximums and Limitations below.

-Qualifying events are unexpected or unavoidable circumstances outside of an individual’s control that create a financial hardship.
-These are usually one-time events that cause an individual to spend money budgeted for rent, mortgage or utilities on unexpected bills.
+Qualifying events are unexpected or unavoidable circumstances outside of an individual’s control that create financial hardship.
+These are usually one-time events that cause an individual to spend money budgeted for rent, mortgage, or utilities on unexpected bills.
 To see the types of expenses that can be reimbursed, review the list of Covered Expenses below.